paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/snyk.md

   - url: /images/projects/snyk/screenshot_usage.png
     alt: Usage page
 ---
-{% include 'screenshots' with screenshots.projects
+{% render 'screenshots' with screenshots.projects
   alignment: 'bleed'
 %}

-{% include 'aside' %}
+{% render 'aside' %}

 With the belief that the open source community is a force for good, Snyk brought together a team of security experts and talented software developers to make it easier for everyone to use open source safely.
 Snyk enables developers to find, and more importantly fix, known vulnerabilities in their open source projects.

 I was brought on-board to address three critical areas of the product to improve sign-up conversion rates and increase the overall number of projects monitored by the service.
 At the same time, the company was also beginning to dramatically broaden its support for different programming languages and integrations beyond an initial offering that was limited to node.js and GitHub.

-{% include 'screenshots' with screenshots.flow
+{% render 'screenshots' with screenshots.flow
   caption: 'The original project creation flow took users to a dead end that provided too many options.
 The revised journey closed the loop, and ensured the project overview page was the single place to view information and a project and manage its settings.
 This also required the creation of a task focused screen for adding new repos to a project.'
   alignment: 'bleed'
 %}

 I reviewed the project creation flow, addressing areas of friction and confusion, clarifying and simplifying the journey from connecting a code source to monitoring a project for vulnerabilities.
 I initially focused my attention on redesigning the overview page for projects where I consolidated functionality previously spread across different parts of the product.
 I then went on to devise the flows and interfaces for integrating third-party tools and partner services and pages that reported usage and displayed billing information.

-{% include 'screenshots' with screenshots.additional
+{% render 'screenshots' with screenshots.additional
   caption: 'Integrations and reporting screens.'
   alignment: 'bleed'
 %}